-You should never store security keys in a version control system.
-Google Cloud Source Repositories can help you prevent users from storing security keys in a Google Cloud Platform repository.
-Enable this feature to have Google Cloud Source Repositories check for the following types of security keys:
+You should never store security keys in a version-control system.
+Cloud Source Repositories can help you prevent users from storing security keys in a Google Cloud repository.
+Cloud Source Repositories can be set up to check for the following types of security keys:

-- Google Cloud Platform service account credentials (JSON format)
+- Google Cloud service account credentials (JSON format)

 - PEM-encoded private keys (including RSA, DSA, and PGP)

-This feature is available on all repositories for no charge.
+This checking feature is available for all repositories at no charge.

 When a user executes a

-git push command, this feature looks for data that
+git push command, the checking feature looks for data

 The push has been rejected because we detect that it contains a private key.
 Please check the following commands and confirm that it's intentional: git show [COMMIT] You can use `git rev-list --objects --all` to find the files.
 To push these files, please run `git push -o nokeycheck`.